3 Synthetic Wax Types

-Many waxes come from plants and animals, but there are a few types of synthetic waxes created for specific uses.
-Learn about three synthetic wax types.
+Many waxes come from plants and animals, but a few types of synthetic waxes are created for specific uses.
+These waxes are artificially synthesized using different methods and raw materials.
+Learn about three common synthetic wax types and their applications below.

 Fatty Acid Amide Waxes